Rapporter/rapport/_includes/faq.md

 ... : error running command
 ```

-Yup, that is the normal behavior if you do not have a backend installed.
+Yup, that is the normal behaviour if you do not have a backend installed.
 Please read the [manual](#install)!

 #### I have found a bug, what should I do?